MIT-LCP/eicu-code/content/eicudata/identifiers.md

 * A unique `patientunitstayid`, which is assigned to each ICU stay (the equivalent of MIMIC's `icustay_id`)

-* Note that there is currently no subject identifier across hospital admissions - this is being added in a future release.
+* A `uniquepid` which links patients across multiple hospital stays.